saibgmhemamalini/100_Days_of_Coding/Blockly Maze Completion.md

     turnLeft();
   }
 }'''

+# Transfer the value from Level 10 "blocks remaining"
+# to the variable below

 remaining_blocks = 0

 print("JavaScript code for Level 10")
 print(level_10_code)

-print("Number of blocks remaining", remaining_blocks)
+print("Number of blocks remaining", remaining_blocks) ```